What’s the first thought that comes to your mind when you hear the name “Taylor Guitars”?

 In my opinion, and I believe most guitarists will agree, playability is the most important aspect for a beginner/kids guitar.

-Your kid probably doesn’t even care how it sounds, all they want is something that is easy to play and inspires them to practice more.
+Your kid probably doesn’t even care how it sounds.
+All they want is something that is easy to play and inspires them to practice more.

 The baby mahogany comes with a 22.75-inch scale length, which is smaller than the typical 25.5-inch scale.
 Your fingers don’t need to stretch as much to reach different parts of the neck.

-Good thing is that the nut width is just about what you’ll find on a full-sized guitar – 42.8mm.
+The good thing is that the nut width is just about what you’ll find on a full-sized guitar – 42.8mm.
 You’ll never feel cramped while fretting notes.

 It’s also extremely lightweight, which is exactly what we need in a great travel guitar.